On the asymptotic behaviour of a run and tumble equation for bacterial chemotaxis: Weakly non-linear coupling

 \subsection{Perturbation argument}

-In this section, we prove that the solution of Equation \eqref{eq:rt-linear} with the weakly non-linear coupling \eqref{eq:weakly_nonlin} converges exponentially to its unique steady state soluntion obtained in Proposition \eqref{prop:ss_nonlin}.
+In this section, we prove that the solution of Equation \eqref{eq:rt-linear} with the weakly non-linear coupling \eqref{eq:weakly_nonlin} converges exponentially to its unique steady state solution obtained in Proposition \eqref{prop:ss_nonlin}.

-Let us call $\tilde{M}$ the fixed point of $G$ we found in Proposition \ref{prop:ss_nonlin} and $f_\infty = f^{\tilde{M}}$ the steady state of the linear equation associated to $\tilde{M}$ which is by construction also the steady state of the weakly non-linear equation.
 We showed, in Proposition \ref{prop:unifeta}, that we can find $R$, $m_*$ and bound $\|\nabla_x M\|_\infty$ uniformly over the set of log-chemoattractants of the form for some probability density $\rho$ on $\mathbb{R}^d$.
 This means that we can also fix, $\gamma$ and $\tilde{\lambda}$ uniformly over this set since we show in the proof of Proposition \ref{prop:unifeta} that they only depend on these bounds.

 Let us first look at a moment estimate for the weakly non-linear equation \eqref{eq:rt-linear}-\eqref{eq:weakly_nonlin}.
-We would like to show an inequality analogous to \eqref{ineq:lyapunov1} for the solution $f $ of the weakly non-linear equation.
+We would like to show an inequality analogous to \eqref{ineq:lyapunov1} for the solution $F$ of the weakly non-linear equation.
 That is to say we show

 Let us define two operators $\mathcal{L}_{M_t}$ and $\mathcal{L}_{M_{\infty}}$ associated to the weakly non-linear equation and the equation for the stationary solution \eqref{eq:rt_stat} respectively.
 Then we have where $M$ is given by \eqref{eq:weakly_nonlin}.
 Similarly $\mathcal{L}_{M_{\infty}}$ is given by